 - 20 g (¼ cup) unsweetened cocoa powder, sifted

 - Orange slices

-- Add the freshly squeezed orange juice to a saucepan and bring to a simmer over a medium heat.
-Continue to simmer for about 10-20 minutes until the mixture has reduced to 150ml.
-Once reduced, transfer the liquid to a heat resistant jar and it in a cold water bath to bring the orange reduction to room temperature.
+- Make orange reduction: Add the freshly squeezed orange juice to a saucepan and bring to a simmer over medium heat.
+Continue to simmer for about 10-20 minutes until the mixture has reduced to 120ml.
+Once reduced, add in the sugar, whisk, and cook for another minute until dissolved.
+Bring the orange reduction to room temperature.

-- Store in an airtight container in the fridge and consume within a 3-4 days, alternatively you can freeze any unused slices and defrost as needed.
+- Storage: Place it in an airtight container in the fridge and consume it within 3-4 days.
+Alternatively, you can freeze any unused slices and defrost them as needed.

 - Wash, dry, and zest the orange first, making sure to only remove the bright orange parts.
 (The white pith is quite bitter.)
 Next, give the orange a firm roll on the countertop to help extract the most juice before cutting it in half and using a reamer to juice it.